 Final Thoughts on VPN Savings

-However, don’t be passive in this process.
-While you’re waiting for the right deal to come down the pike, do your homework.
-Figure out which service is right for you.
+It’s important not to be passive in this process.
+While you’re waiting for the right deal to come down the pike, do your homework to figure out which service is right for you.
 A great place to start is by reading our top 10 list of the best VPNs.
 That way, when the right opportunity presents itself, you’ll be ready.